>i'm sorry we can't intervene, we're just passive observers recording the majesty of nature

 >Housefires are perfectly natural.

->YOU'RE GOING TO BE HOMELESS IDIOT.
+>YOU'RE GOING TO BE homeless IDIOT.

 >Lots of housefires happened before and homes still exist